Lithuanian grammar: Grammatical number

 The Lithuanian language has two main numbers, singular and plural.
 It has also a dual number, which is used in certain dialects, such as Samogitian.
 Some words in the standard language retain their dual forms (for example du ("two") and abu ("both"), an indefinite number and super-plural words (dauginiai žodžiai in Lithuanian).
 Dual forms of pronouns used in the standard language are also optional.

-The singular number indicates that the denoted thing is one or indivisible (as in méilė – love, smė̃lis – sand, píenas – milk).
+The singular number indicates that the denoted thing is one or indivisible (as in méilė – love, smė̃lis – sand, pi̇́enas – milk).
 The plural number, when it can be in contrast with the singular, indicates that there are many of the things denoted by the word.
 But sometimes, when a word doesn't have the singular number, being a plurale tantum noun, the plural form doesn't indicate real singularity or plurality of the denoted object(s).

 Adjectives and numerals also have the singular-plural distinction.
 Their number depends on that of the noun they are attributed to.

 The dual number indicates a pair of things.
-Historically, the dual number has been a full grammatical number, participating as the third element in singular-dual – plural distinction.
+Historically, the dual number has been a full grammatical number, participating as the third element in singular–dual–plural distinction.
 During the last century, the dual was used more or less sporadically in Lithuanian, sometimes reaching the status of a full number for agreement purposes, meaning the dual of noun required dual agreement in its adjectives or the dual of the subject required the dual of the verb.
 But in many more cases the dual was reduced to a nominal category explicitly indicating a pair of things, but not requiring dual agreement of adjectives or verbs.
 Presently, the dual is mostly used as a declension paradigm for numbers du – two, abu – both (and a variant abudu – idem) and with personal pronouns aš – I, mùdu du. – we two (mẽs pl. – we) and tu sg. – you, jùdu du. – you two (jū̃s pl. – you).